bbilger/yabapal/_posts/2013-04-26-generate-messages-properties-and-messages_xx-properties-from-csv.md

 For me this is the perfect solution, because I always have a good overview about all message keys that still need a translation.

 Another advantage of this solution is that the script also generates a class with the message keys as constants.
-So you don&#8217;t need to use raw strings, anymore in your code.<!--more-->
+So you don't need to use raw strings, anymore in your code.<!--more-->

-To make sure that we are on the same page, here&#8217;s an example:
+To make sure that we are on the same page, here's an example:

 #### Input